Knotting Minimal Sets: Flow expansions, presentations of minimal sets and the notion of unknottedness

 \end{theorem}

-\begin{theorem} For a given minimal set $M$, any two unknotted embeddings of $M$ associated to two flow expansions of $M$ are equivalent. \end{theorem} \begin{proof} Suppose that we have two flow expansions $\eX$ and $\eY$ of $M$.
-(For this, the flow structure might be adjusted for the two expansions and we do not assume the two flows on $M$ are necessarily conjugate.)
-By Theorem \ref{unpointed} we have a commutative zig-zag diagram of maps as above, which we use as a guide to construct a single embedding of $M$ which is associated to both expansions simultaneously.
-First we embed an unknotted solid surface $T_{n_1}$ associated with $Y_{n_1}$.
-Then we embed within the interior of $T_{n_1}$ an unknotted solid surface $S_{m_1}$ associated with $X_{m_1}$ with cross-sectional diameter less than $1/2$ that of $T_{n_1}$ so that on the homotopy retraction of the surfaces to their core wedge of circles we have the map $d_1$.
-We then embed within the interior of $S_{m_1}$ an unknotted solid surface $T_{n_2}$ associated with $Y_{n_2}$ with cross-sectional diameter $1/2$ that of $S_{m_1}$ so that on the retracted cores we have the map $u_1$.
-We proceed recursively to obtain to obtain the following commutative diagram in which all the maps are inclusions
+\emph{Proof of Corollary} \ref{indep}.
+Suppose given two handlebody presentations of $M\subset S^3$, say $\{S_i\}$ and $\{T_j\}$, corresponding to flow expansions $\eX$ and $\eY$.
+(For this, the flow structure might need to be adjusted for the two expansions as we cannot assume the two flows on $M$ are necessarily conjugate.)
+By Theorem \ref{unpointed} we have a commutative zig-zag diagram of maps as above.
+After the necessary telescoping, and possibly shrinking of cross-sections of the neighbourhoods, we obtain the following commutative diagram in which all the maps are inclusions.